DeanoBurrito/northport/README.md

 ## Current Features
 Kernel:
-- Physical memory manager (does page frame allocation, in single or multiple pages).
+- Physical memory manager, bitmap based.
 - Per-process virtual memory manager, with paging support for x86 (4 or 5 levels).
 - GDT and IDT implementations.
 IDT implementation is nothing unique, but something I think is quite cool.
 - Kernel heap: combination of slab and pool allocators, with some handy debug features.